All the sessions from Transform 2021 are available on-demand now. Watch now.

 ExamSoft hack in Michigan

 Concerns about privacy and other issues are not without precedent.
 On July 28, about an hour into the bar exam in the state of Michigan, some test takers experienced login issues.
-In a statement shared on Twitter later that day, ExamSoft said its login process was targeted by a distributed-denial-of-service (DDOS) attack.
-In the statement, the company said this marked the first time ExamSoft had experienced a DDOS attack on the network level and that no data was compromised during the attack.
+In a statement shared on Twitter later that day, ExamSoft said its login process was targeted by a DDOS attack.
+In the statement, the company said this marked the first time ExamSoft had experienced such an attack on the network level and that no data was compromised during the attack.

-The Michigan Board of Law Examiners and ExamSoft emphasized that all bar exam applicants were able to complete the exam that day and that the Michigan Board of Law Examiners allotted extra time to test takers impacted by login delays.
+The Michigan Board of Law Examiners and ExamSoft emphasized that all bar exam applicants were able to complete the exam that day and test takers impacted by login delays were allotted extra time.

 A day later, Michigan Supreme Court Chief Justice Bridget McCormack ordered an inquiry into the login issues experienced by some Michigan test takers.
 Results of that investigation are still outstanding, a Michigan Supreme Court spokesperson told VentureBeat.
 About a week after the incident, ExamSoft asked the Department of Homeland Security and FBI to open investigations.
 ExamSoft and its network provider have put additional redundancies in place to make sure these kinds of delays don’t happen again, a company spokesperson told VentureBeat in an email.